-The Sub-Fund is subject to the risk of the insolvency of its counterparties.
+In accordance with its investment objective and policy, where a Sub-Fund enters into 'over-the-counter' (OTC) derivative transactions it is exposed to increased credit and counterparty risk, which the Investment Manager will aim to mitigate by the collateral arrangements.
 Entering into transactions on the OTC markets will expose the Sub-Fund to the credit of its counterparties and their ability to satisfy the terms of the contracts.
 In the event of a bankruptcy or insolvency of a counterparty, the Sub-Fund could experience delays in liquidating the position and significant losses, including declines in the value of its investments during the period in which the Sub-Fund seeks to enforce its rights, inability to realise any gains on its investments during such period and fees and expenses incurred in enforcing its rights.
 There is also a possibility that the above agreements and derivative techniques are terminated due, for instance, to bankruptcy, supervening illegality or change in the tax or accounting laws relative to those at the time the agreement was originated.

-RISKS RELATED TO THE EURO CURRENCY
+➤ RISKS RELATED TO THE EURO CURRENCY